zyzek/LEAPs/content/leaps/leap-3.md

 - What % of the sUSD supply goes to the Uniswap pool
 - What % of the sUSD supply goes to the Lyra ETH pool

-The Uniswap pool rewards begin before the Lyra ETH pool rewards.
-This is to allow the pool of available sUSD on OE to increase, enabling prospective Lyra LPs who are not SNX holders to swap ETH for sUSD in the Uniswap pool.
+This information will help inform future incentive programs.
+The Uniswap pool rewards begin before the Lyra ETH pool rewards to allow the pool of available sUSD on OΞ to increase, enabling prospective Lyra LPs who are not SNX holders to swap ETH for sUSD in the Uniswap pool.

 ### Technical Specification
 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Lyra currently exposes or the creations of new ones.-->